zqx123321/miniSQL/README.md

 ## How to build the project
 One can build it readily by creating an empty VS project exactly in the root folder and adding all the source code files, i.e. \*.cpp, \*.h to the project before compiling.
-The executive file is supposed to be create in the folder whose path is ./miniSQL/Debug .
+The executive file is supposed to be found in the folder whose path is ./miniSQL/Debug .

 ##  To exemplify, following are snapshots of some sequential operations:
 - Create a table